whoisdsmith/BOOKMRKS-MTHRFCKR-II/AI/Systems.md

 ---

-### Systems
+#### Systems

 ![](https://www.the.com/__PUBLIC_LIGHT/assets/5ymOw-OG-Image-Default.jpg)

-[AgileGPT](https://the.com) - Team dynamics and productivity are intended to be revolutionised by AgileGPT, an AI-driven agile coaching plat...
+[AgileGPT](https://the.com) - Team dynamics and productivity are intended to be revolutionised by AgileGPT, an AI-driven agile coaching plat…

 2023-05-05T23:52:07.255Z